tbklang/documentation/docs/implementation/31-lexical.md

 | `column`       | `ulong`   | Current column the tokenizer is on (with respect to the source code input) |
 | `currentToken` | `string`  | The token string that is currently being built-up, char-by-char            |

-The implementation of the lexer, the `Lexer` class, is explained in detail in this section.
-(TODO: constructor) The lexical analysis is done one-shot via the `performLex()` method which will attempt to tokenize the input program, on failure returning `false`, `true` otherwise.
+The implementation of the lexer, the `BasicLexer` class, is explained in detail in this section.
+The lexical analysis is done one-shot via the `performLex()` method which will attempt to tokenize the input program, on failure returning `false`, `true` otherwise.
 In the successful case the `tokens` array will be filled with the created tokens and can then later be retrieved via a call to `getTokens()`.

 Below is an example usage of the `BasicLexer` which makes use of it in order to process the following input source code: